LucyDillon/cefotaxime_wastewater_metagenomics/calculate_TPM_of_taxa.md

 >>> tpm.to_csv("taxon_tpm_within_samples.csv", index=False)
 ```

-Note: you can check this correct by seeing if your tpm == 1000000 by
+Note: you can check if this is correct by seeing if your tpm == 1,000,000 by
 ```
 >>> tpm.groupby('sample')['tpm'].sum()
 sample